Related Links

 - Location: Kyushu, Japan

-- Faculty leader: Prof. Susan Furukawa, Japanese, Prof. James Rougvie, Geology
+- Instructors: Prof. Susan Furukawa, Japanese, Prof. James Rougvie, Geology

 - Credit: 1.0 unit, with 0.5 unit Global Experience Seminar reflection companion course (total 1.5 units)